Hastings Ismay, 1st Baron Ismay: Allied conferences

 As Churchill's chief military adviser, Ismay frequently attended wartime conferences and meetings of the Allies and accompanied other British leaders, such as Foreign Minister Anthony Eden, on their travels.
 Ismay's travel to the conferences began in 1941, when he went with Lord Beaverbrook to the first Moscow Conference.
 Because British participation in the conference was a secret, Ismay faked influenza to explain his absence from London while it was taking place.
 The Conference was also the first time that Ismay worked closely with the Americans, whom he found "quite congenial."

 Ismay would continue to work closely with the Americans throughout the remainder of the war, and he accompanied Churchill on his 1942 trip to the United States.
-Shortly after their return, US General Dwight D. Eisenhower arrived in Britain to command the American forces.
-He established close relations with Ismay, who liked him greatly, and assisted him in co-ordinating with both British forces and the Cabinet.
+Shortly after their return, American General Dwight D. Eisenhower arrived in Britain to command the American forces.
+He established close relations with Ismay, who liked him greatly, and assisted him in coordinating with both British forces and the Cabinet.
 Eisenhower thought highly of Ismay, remembering him for his "stalwart support", and noting, "He was one of those men whose great ability condemned him throughout the war to a staff position.
 Consequently his name may be forgotten; but the contributions he made to the winning of the war were equal to those of many whose names became household words."

 Not long after Eisenhower arrived, on 16 August 1942, Ismay was promoted to the rank of lieutenant-general.
 Around the same time, his good relations with the Americans were recognised by others in the government.
 Thus, in November 1942, when Eleanor Roosevelt visited Britain, Lady Ismay was chosen to host her for one night of her stay.